sabbir-subhan/appium-Python/README.md

     switch to proper Xcode version, restart host and device, ?
 - Instruments exited with error 253 - rebuild OCA app through Xcode
 - "Error while executing atom: operation timed out" -- reconnect device and restart appium server
+- sometimes there are problems with real iOS 10 device - tests are failing because of appium server errors --try to reconnect device and restart appium server